Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Secret Modification Policy

-Each secret carries individual access permissions that are typically inherited from the secret’s folder.
-These permissions determine not only which users can view the secret but also which users are can edit the secret’s data.
+Each secret carries individual access permissions that are typically inherited from the secret's folder.
+These permissions determine not only which users can view the secret but also which users are can edit the secret's data.
 A user can have view, edit, or owner permission.
 With the view permission, a user can view but not modify a secret.
 The edit permission allows the user to modify field data.
 The owner permission allows users to grant or revoke access to other